 - kosher salt and fresh cracked black pepper

-- 1/2 pound thinly sliced prosciutto, cut into strips
+- 1/2 pound thinly sliced prosciutto di parma, cut into strips

-- 1/2 pound smoked mozzarella, cut into very small cubes
+- 1/2 pound smoked gouda (preferred) or smoked mozzarella, shredded or cut into very small cubes

 - 6 tablespoons fresh basil, sliced thin